An Empirical Study of Kotlin-Java Cross-Dependency Issues and Their Detection: Approach

 \subsection{Kotlin-Java Dependency Extraction}

-\textbf{\textit{DependExtractor} Tool:} We implemented a tool called \textit{DependExtractor} in pure Kotlin to extract dependencies between Kotlin and Java code entities. \textit{DependExtractor} first utilized the Kotlin compiler to resolve Kotlin and Java source files into PSI (Program Structure Interface, similar to Abstract Syntax Tree) elements, including their types, reference types, and locations.
+\textbf{\toolDepend{} Tool:} We implemented a tool called \toolDepend{} in pure Kotlin to extract dependencies between Kotlin and Java code entities. \toolDepend{} first utilized the Kotlin compiler to resolve Kotlin and Java source files into PSI (Program Structure Interface, similar to Abstract Syntax Tree) elements, including their types, reference types, and locations.
 Subsequently, it extracted dependency relations between pairs of PSI elements.
-Finally, these dependencies into a graph containing all PSI elements are aggregated and can be exported in JSON format, with each node representing a Kotlin or Java source file and each edge representing the dependencies between two source files.
-Following the definitions of dependency relations from related works~\cite{jin2019enre,depends,understand}, \textit{DependExtractor} is capable of extracting 9 types of Java-Java dependencies, 14 types of Kotlin-Kotlin dependencies, and 11 types of Kotlin-Java dependencies.
-As this paper focuses mainly on Kotlin-Java interactions, we list the 11 types of Kotlin-Java (K-J) or Java-Kotlin (J-K) dependencies and their descriptions in Table~\ref{tbl:dp_types}.
+Finally, these dependencies containing all PSI elements are aggregated into a graph and can be exported in JSON format, with each node representing a Kotlin or Java source file and each edge representing the dependencies between two source files.
+Following the definitions of dependency relations from related works~\cite{jin2019enre,depends,understand}, \toolDepend{} is capable of extracting 9 types of Java-Java dependencies, 14 types of Kotlin-Kotlin dependencies, 11 types of Kotlin-Java dependencies, and 9 types of Java-Kotlin dependencies.
+We list in Table~\ref{tbl:dp_types} all types of dependencies along with their descriptions (note that two types - Property Typed and Extension - occur only from Kotlin entities to Java or Kotlin entities, and three types - \texttt{Destructure Call}, \texttt{Class Delegate}, and \texttt{Property Delegate} - occur only from Kotlin entities to Kotlin entities).

 As observed from Table~\ref{tbl:dp_types}, \texttt{Access} signifies that an expression in one source file accesses a field or property of a class in another source file, while \texttt{Call} indicates that an expression in one source file calls a method of a class in another source file.
 Note that we not only record the dependency type between two source files, but also resolve dependency relations at a fine-grained granularity, capturing details such as the expression statement, locations, and type information for each specific dependency.
-This fine-grained approach can be valuable for future refactoring research, including but not limited to null safety addressing, exception handling, etc.
+This fine-grained approach can be valuable for future refactoring research, including but not limited to null safety addressing, exception handling, etc. Currently, \toolDepend{} supports Java version 17 and Kotlin version 1.9.22.
+For newer versions of Java and Kotlin, the tool only retains compatible functionality - newly introduced language features are not supported, though it remains capable of analyzing other source code that does not incorporate new features.